 We further extend these results to the general case when $\bA$ only has full column rank in Theorem \ref{thm:obj_gene_sample} of Section \ref{sec:theo_obj_gene}.
 To recover a general $\bA$ with full column rank, our procedure first resorts to a preconditioning procedure of $\bY$ proposed in Section \ref{sec_gene} and then solves an optimization problem similar to (\ref{intro_obj}).
-From our analysis of the optimization landscape, the intriguing problem boils down to developing algorithms to recover the nontrivial local solutions by avoiding regions with small objective values.
-We thus propose a simple initialization scheme in Section \ref{sec:init} and prove in Theorem \ref{thm:complete} that such initialization, proceeded with any second order descent algorithm \cite{goldfarb1980curvilinear, jin2017escape}, suffices to find the global solution, up to some statistical error.
-Our theoretical analysis provides the explicit convergence rate of the statistical error and characterizes its dependence on various dimensions, such as $p$, $r$ and $n$, as well as the sparsity of $\bX$.
+From our analysis of the optimization landscape, the intriguing problem boils down to developing algorithms to recover nontrivial local solutions by avoiding regions with small objective values.
+We thus propose a simple initialization scheme in Section \ref{sec:init} and prove in Theorem \ref{thm:complete} that such initialization, proceeded with any second-order descent algorithm \cite{goldfarb1980curvilinear, jin2017escape}, suffices to find the global solution, up to some statistical error.
+Our theoretical analysis provides explicit rates of convergence of the statistical error and characterizes the dependence on various dimensions, such as $p$, $r$ and $n$, as well as the sparsity of $\bX$.

 Numerical simulation results are provided in Section \ref{sec:exp}.
-Finally in Section \ref{sec:concl}, we conclude our results and discuss several future directions of our work.
-All the proofs are deferred to the Appendix.
+Finally, in Section \ref{sec:concl}, we conclude our results and discuss several future directions of our work.
+All the proofs and supplementary simulations are deferred to the Appendix.

 \paragraph{Notations} Throughout this paper, we use bold lowercase letters, like $\mb a$, to represent vectors and bold uppercase letters, like $\mb A$, to represent matrices.
 For matrix $\mb X$, $\mb X_{ij}$ denotes the entry at the $i$-th row and $j$-th column of $\mb X$, with $\mb X_{i\cdot}$ and $\mb X_{\cdot j}$ denoting the $i$-th row and $j$-th column of $\mb X$, respectively.
 Oftentimes, we write $\mb X_{\cdot j} = \mb X_j$ for simplicity.
 We use $\grad$ and $\Hess$ to represent the Riemannian gradient and Hessian.
 For any vector $\bv\in \R^d$, we use $\|\bv\|_q$ to denote its $\ell_q$ norm, for $1\le q\le \infty$.
 The notation $\bv^{\circ q}$ stands for $\{\bv_i^q\}_i$.
 For matrices, we use $\norm{\cdot}{F}$ and $\|\cdot\|_{\op}$ to denote the Frobenius norm and the operator norm, respectively.
 For any positive integer $d$, we write $[d] = \{1,2,\ldots, d\}.$ The unit sphere in $d$-dimensional real space $\R^d$ is written as $\Sp^{d-1}$.
 For two sequences $a_n$ and $b_n$, we write $a_n \lesssim b_n$ if there exists some constant $C>0$ such that $a_n \le C b_n$ for all $n$.
 Both uppercase $C$ and lowercase $c$ are reserved to represent numerical constants, whose values may vary line by line.